 Will Walking on a Torn Meniscus Make It Worse?

-Torn meniscus is generally not able to heal on its own due to the limited blood supply in knee cartilage.
+A torn meniscus is generally unable to heal on its own due to the limited blood supply in knee cartilage.
 For some patients, a tear does not get into trouble to cause severe pain and swelling.
 Others present with knee pain on the inner side of the knee is severe enough that they cannot walk, run, squat or twist.
-These patients often require surgery involves trimming the torn part of the cartilage in order to reduce the knee pain.
+These patients often require surgery involves trimming the torn part of the cartilage in order to reduce knee pain.
 Surgery does not fix the tear itself.
 Continuing to walk could potentially worsen the meniscus tear in some situations.
-Stop walking will decrease the strength of leg muscles, which may increase the difficulty for recovery.
+Stop walking will decrease the strength of leg muscles, which may increase the difficulty of recovery.

 1. Meniscal Tear Fundamentals - What are the symptoms and causes?

 Can a meniscus tear heal on its own?
-As can be seen in the following illustration: red and red-white zones are categorised by the amount of meniscal blood supply.
-The meniscus red zone receives enough amount of blood supply hence a torn meniscus in this zone may heal without surgery whereas the injury occurs in white-white zone usually require surgery to repair.
+As can be seen in the following illustration: red and red-white zones are categorized by the amount of meniscal blood supply.
+The meniscus red zone receives enough amount of blood supply hence a torn meniscus in this zone may heal without surgery, whereas the injury occurs in the white-white zone usually require surgery to repair.

 How to tell if you have a torn meniscus?
 If the patient has experienced a torn meniscus, the knee will get swollen and painful initially and they may face the difficulty of straightening and bending the leg as well as feeling the knee get locked up or stuck.
 The symptoms of torn cartilage in knee can include:

 - Experience pain in the knee generally on one side of patient’s knee

 - Facing the difficulty of straightening and bending the leg because pieces of a torn meniscus may move into the joint space

 - The knee is stuck that cannot be bent (knee joint locking with limited range of motion)